scriptclump/open_source_question_answers/wordpress.md

 	[warning_box]Warning message[/warning_box]

-=> Is WordPress safe from brute force login attempts?
-If not, how can you prevent such an attack vector?
+**Is WordPress safe from brute force login attempts?
+If not, how can you prevent such an attack vector?**

 No, WordPress on its own is vulnerable to brute force login attempts.
 	Some good examples of actions performed to protect a WordPress installation against brute force are:
 	Do not use the “admin” username, and use strong passwords.
 	Password protect “wp-login.php”.
 	Set up some server-side protections (IP-based restrictions, firewall, Apache/Nginx modules, etc.)
 	Install a plugin to add a captcha, or limit login attempts.

-=> The following line is in a function inside a theme’s “function.php” file.
-What is wrong with this line of code? wp_enqueue_script('custom-script', '/js/functions.js');
+**The following line is in a function inside a theme’s “function.php” file.
+What is wrong with this line of code?**

+p_enqueue_script('custom-script', '/js/functions.js');
 	Assuming that “functions.js” file is in the theme’s “js/” folder, we should use ‘get_template_directory_uri()’. '/js/functions.js' or the visitors’ browser will look for the file in the root directory of the website.

-=> Suppose you have a non-WordPress PHP website with a WordPress instance in the “/blog/” folder.
-How can you show a list of the last 3 posts in your non-WordPress pages?
+**Suppose you have a non-WordPress PHP website with a WordPress instance in the “/blog/” folder.
+How can you show a list of the last 3 posts in your non-WordPress pages?**

 	One obvious way is to download, parse, and cache the blog’s RSS feeds.
 However, since the blog and the website are on the same server, you can use all the WordPress power, even outside it.